-When assessing whether the application represents value with relevant money, assessors will also have regard to any national interest, financial, legal/ regulatory, governance or other issue or risk identified during any due diligence process that is conducted in respect of the applicant.
+When assessing whether the application represents value with relevant money, assessors will also have regard to any national interest, financial, legal/regulatory, governance or other issue or risk identified during any due diligence process that is conducted in respect of the applicant.
 This includes its directors, officers, senior managers, key personnel, its related bodies corporate (as defined in the Corporations Act) or its application that could bring the Australian Government into disrepute if it were to fund the applicant.
 Such issues and risks include where assessors consider that funding the application under this grant opportunity is likely to directly conflict with Australian Government policy or affect Australia's national security.

 Full applications will be assessed by an independent expert panel.
 Based on the panel's assessment, ATSE will provide a recommendation of projects to be funded to the Department of Industry, Science and Resources.
-The Minister for Industry and Science is the final decision maker on projects to be funded through this program.
+The Department will conduct due diligence on the full project proposals and submit the recommended shortlist to the Minister for Industry and Science.
+The Minister selects the successful projects and announces the round outcomes.
+The Minister is the final decision maker on projects to be funded through this program.

 ATSE will advise you of the outcome of your application in writing.
-If you are successful, we advise you of any specific conditions attached to the grant.
+If the application is successful, ATSE will advise you of any specific conditions attached to the grant.